callchain/calld/src/call/app/paths/README.md

 3. Executing a payment
  * very little time, can't afford to do a search.
  * that's why we do the path building before the payment is due.
- * The routine used to compute liquidity and ledger change is also called RippleCalc::callCalc.
+ * The routine used to compute liquidity and ledger change is also called CallCalc::callCalc.